ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

-The deployer builds or reuses a local SIF, renders deployment configuration with Jinja2, stages the installed certificates, transfers the payload over SSH, and installs a rollback-aware systemd service on the target.
+The deployer builds or reuses a local SIF, renders deployment configuration with Jinja2, stages the installed certificates, transfers the payload over SSH, and installs a systemd service on the target.

 ## Quick start